oist/sequence-space-dimension/data/README.md

-Other data not provided (pairwise distances, dN/dS, alignment statistics) can be calculated from provided/publicly available alignments (as is the case for Gammaproteobacteria EggNOG alignements) - see ../workflows/pipeline.sh for more details.
+Other data not provided (pairwise distances, dN/dS, alignment statistics) can be calculated from provided/publicly available alignments (as is the case for Gammaproteobacteria EggNOG alignments) - see ../workflows/pipeline.sh for more details.